soundpress/RulesOfNYC/docs/c03/index.rst

    3. The entity or legal representative against whom the judgment, order or decision was entered on default fails to move to vacate the judgment, order or decision within sixty (60) of the date entered.

+(e) The Department reserves the right to take any action on an application or license for any monies owed to the Department regardless of the criteria provided in this section.